Find answers to your questions on Schroders and the Real Return (Managed Fund) ASX: GROW here.

 The Schroder Real Return (Managed Fund) is an objective-based strategy that seeks to achieve a return of CPI¹ plus 4% to 5% p.a. before fees over rolling 3-year periods while minimising the incidence and size of negative returns in doing so.

 Who is Schroder Investment Management Australia Limited?

 Schroder Investment Management Australia Limited (‘Schroders’) is a subsidiary of Schroders plc, which is a global company listed on the UK stock exchange that is solely focused on investment management.
 Schroders began in Australia in 1961 and, since then, has delivered investment products to fulfil investor needs.
-We launched the Schroder Real Return CPI Plus 5% Fund (an unlisted managed fund) in 2008.
-In 2014, we launched the Real Return CPI Plus 3.5%, which is a more conservative version of the strategy.
-The active ETF (or GROW) version followed in 2016 to provide investors access via the ASX to the successful Schroder Real Return Fund CPI Plus 5% strategy.
+We launched the Schroder Real Return Fund (previously named the Schroder Real Return CPI Plus 5% Fund) (an unlisted managed fund) in 2008.
+The Schroder Real Return (Managed Fund) (Ticker: GROW) version followed in 2016 to provide investors access via the ASX to the Schroder Real Return Fund strategy.

 Who is the issuer of the PDS?

 The issuer of the PDS is Schroder Investment Management Australia Limited (‘Schroders’) in its capacity as the responsible entity and product issuer for the active ETF.

 What price will I be buying or selling GROW at?

 As with any ASX-listed security, the Schroder Real Return (Managed Fund) can be bought or sold at the quoted offer and bid price on the ASX using the ticker GROW.